awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

                   totalThreshold : Long = 0
                 ) : DynamicFrame
 ```
-+ `paths`  —  Sequence of column names to select\.
++ `paths` — The sequence of column names to select\.

-Returns a new DynamicFrame containing the specified columns\.
+Returns a new `DynamicFrame` containing the specified columns\.

 **Note**
-The `selectFields` method can only be used to select top\-level columns\.
-The [applyMapping](#glue-etl-scala-apis-glue-dynamicframe-class-defs-applyMapping) method can be used to select nested columns\.
+You can only use the `selectFields` method to select top\-level columns\.
+You can use the [applyMapping](#glue-etl-scala-apis-glue-dynamicframe-class-defs-applyMapping) method to select nested columns\.

 ## def show<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-show"></a>

 ```
 def show( numRows : Int = 20 ) : Unit
 ```
-+ `numRows`  —  Number of rows to print\.
++ `numRows` — The number of rows to print\.

-Prints rows from this DynamicFrame in JSON format\.
+Prints rows from this `DynamicFrame` in JSON format\.

 ## def spigot<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-spigot"></a>